monero-guides-admin/1x01-importing-public-keys-and-verifying-hashes/Script.md

 Please bear in mind, if a webpage or repo has been compromised and the fingerprint and the public key are located in the same place, the likelihood is that both were compromised, so checking the fingerprint is pretty much pointless.
 However, if the fingerprint and key are hosted in seperate locations, it's always worth checking.

-In our case, we can find the fingerprint for binaryfates public key on the get monero web page.
-[Get Monero](https://www.getmonero.org/resources/user-guides/verification-allos-advanced.html)
+In our case, we can find the fingerprint for binaryfates public key on the [Get Monero](https://www.getmonero.org/resources/user-guides/verification-allos-advanced.html).

 Click on the heading 'Verify and Import Signing Key', scroll down until you find this section 'Verify the fingerprint matches'.
 Now let's visually compare that to the one which is printed in our terminal window.
 If you've got a match, great, if not, verify the web links you used and report your findings to the community.

-Now that we have a little more confidence in the key we've downloaded we're going to use the command `gpg --import binaryfate.asc`
+Now that we have a little more confidence in the key we've downloaded we're going to use the command `gpg --import binaryfate.asc`.
-Once again we can use `gpg --list-keys` to verify that it has been added to our keyring
+Once again we can use `gpg --list-keys` to verify that it has been added to our keyring.

 .....................................................

 ### SIGNING SOMEONE ELSE'S PUBLIC KEY

-This step is a little unnecessary and is more relevant to public keyrings and the pgp ecosystem as a whole, namely the 'web of trust', which is totally outside the scope of this video, but you can learn more about the web of trust through the p2p foundation - [web of trust](https://wiki.p2pfoundation.net/Web_of_Trust)
+This step is a little unnecessary and is more relevant to public keyrings and the pgp ecosystem as a whole, namely the 'web of trust', which is totally outside the scope of this video, but you can learn more about the web of trust through the p2p foundation - [web of trust](https://wiki.p2pfoundation.net/Web_of_Trust).
 For us, going through this step means that you have a more simple log when you verify signatures in the future.

 It is possible to add this level of trust to the signature you have imported with the `--edit-key` flag.
 In our case we will use the command `gpg --edit-key binaryfate@getmonero.org` Once GPG is running you will see 'gpg>', you now have a few options including the ability to sign it with your own key, type ‘help’ to find out what else you can do.

 For now, let’s type 'sign', confirm with 'y' and now enter the password you set up in the previous step.

 All done